Leonezz/major-related-graduation-paper/src/input.md

 　　With the development of the economy and society and the continuous improvement of people’s living standards, the rate of urban waste generation is also rapidly increasing.
 How to properly handle and utilize urban domestic waste became an important issue of national and local government departments.
 As the interface between the household garbage and the garbage treatment plant, the trash can plays an important role in the garbage collection process.
 At present, some cities have deployed intelligent trash cans in some communities and achieved good results.
 Obtaining real time status of the trash can through the smart trash can terminal can greatly improve the efficiency of cleaning and recycling the trash can in the community, and improve the management convenience.

-　　This design uses STM32F103RET6 microcontroller as the control core,  with temperature and humidity sensors, weighing sensors, full (infrared) sensors and other peripherals such as push rods, etc., to achieve real-time collection of status information inside the trash can.
-And the lid can be controlled be the push rod automaticly, make it an intelligent trash can data collection and control terminal integrating state monitoring and intell control functions.
+　　This design proposes a set of intelligent trash can control system and intelligent trash can information platform for urban communities, which can realize the information management of urban community trash cans.First of all, this design implements an intelligent trash can control and data collection system based on embedded and sensor technology.
+On this basis, the cloud storage and unified management of trash can status data is realized through the design of the trash can information platform.

-　　The data collected by the terminal system through the sensor is temporarily stored in the internal RAM of the microcontroller, and the upper computer system running on the Android system communicates with it through the Modbus protocol to read the trash can status data.
-The upper computer system visualizes the status data of the trash can and uploads it to the server at a certain time interval.
-The server parses the data according to the communication protocol and stores it in the database.
+　　In terms of the intelligent trash can control system, this design combines various sensors such as temperature, humidity, and combustible gas concentration to realize multi-dimensional monitoring of the internal state of the trash can.
+At the same time, the communication connection between the trash can and the upper computer is realized by combining the 485 bus and the Modbus bus communication protocol, which makes the system universal and expandable.

-　　The real-time status data of the trash bin stored in the database can drive a variety of applications.
-The "Smart City Trash Bin Information Platform" implemented in this design is one of them.The platform visualizes the status data from each trash can on the map to form an intuitive trash can status monitoring system, which is convenient for managers to grasp the real-time status of the trash can.
-When there is an abnormal state or malfunction of the trash can, the platform will also take the initiative to issue a warning to remind the staff to inspect it, which greatly improves the maintenance efficiency of the urban trash can.
+　　In terms of information platform, this design combines the Internet of Things and human-machine interaction design to develop an upper computer system to process user interaction and trash can status data aggregation.
+On the basis of the user login interaction, data aggregation and uploading functions of the host computer system, combined with server and cloud computing and big data technology, it realizes the unified management and analysis and utilization of user garbage classification incentives and garbage bin information.
+The data request interface reserved by the server can provide data basis for a variety of upper-level applications, and provide certain conditions for the intelligent information management of urban trash cans.

-　　And this design combines the points system to reward the residents who actively classify and throw domestic garbage, which can greatly improve the residents' awareness and enthusiasm for garbage classification, and implement the garbage classification and recycling.
+　　This design realizes the whole platform design scheme of the system from the embedded control terminal to the back end of the server and has been verified in practice.
+Incentives for users' garbage classification points can improve users' enthusiasm for garbage classification, and provide help to solve the problem of garbage classification from the root; real-time collection of garbage bin status information and analysis of data by the upper application system can greatly improve the management of urban garbage bins.

 KEY WORDS: Internet of Things, Smart City, Embedded Systems, Big Data